meeshkan/properties-driven-development-tutorial/ARTICLE.md

 1. Searching for non-existing key raises `KeyError`.
 1. Deleting a key and then searching it raises `KeyError`

 Such requirements serve as the basis for **properties**.
-We'll first write a property for the first requirement: one can insert key-value pairs into the dictionary and then search for them.
+Next, we'll first write a property for the first requirement: one can insert key-value pairs into the dictionary and then search for them.

 ## Coding the first property